 I believed in Peel’s Principles.
 I still do.
-But I never was able to trace them earlier that Reith (1948) and Lee (1901) (full cites in Cop in the Hood).
-That made me suspicious.
+But I never was able to trace them earlier that Reith's (1948) A Short History of the British Police.
+Reith cites Lee's (1901) A History of Police in England, which I have (and the principles ain't in them).
+This made me suspicious.
 But it’s not easy to get one’s hands on the original 1829 Patrol Guide: Metropolitan Police—Instructions to Police Officers.
 It turns out these instructions are all of 60 pages, which puts contemporary Patrol Guides or General Orders to shame.

 The guide does say, and I’ll quote at length because this is hard-to-fine source material: